AcuGIS/GeoSuite/QuickStart.md

-    ./geohelm-centos.sh
+    ./pre-install.sh

-When the script completes it will have installed Webmin as well the GeoHelm module.
+When the script completes it will have installed Webmin as well the GeoHelm module and our Certbot module (for SSL).

 Go to Servers > GeoHelm to complete the installation.